-- 1. Every 6 hours, the unit will turn off and to allow the evaporator coil to defrost.
-The controller now displays defrost symbol.
-When the coil temperature reaches 41°F or after 20 minutes of defrost, the unit will turn on again. - 2.
-Anti-condensation heaters on door frames work in conjunction with the compressor. - 3.
-The factory setting for the temperature range is 34°F to 38° F.
+Refrigerators: Every 6 hours, the unit will turn off to let the evaporator coil clear up the ice.
+The controller now displays the defrost symbol.
+When the coil temperature reaches 41°F or after 20 minutes of defrost, the unit will turn on again.
+The factory setting of the temperature range is 34°F to 38°F.

 Freezers: During the refrigeration cycle, the controller supplies power to the condensing unit and evaporator fan motors.
-The evaporator fans will run at any time when the evaporator coil temperature is below 54° F. They will also keep running when door is open but cycle off during a defrost period.
-The door switch will activate the lights when opened.

-- Every 6 hours, the unit will turn off and electric heater will turn on to defrost.
+The evaporator fan will run at any time when the evaporator coil temperature is below 54°F and it will cycle off during the defrost period.
+Every 6 hours, the unit will turn off and the defrost heater will work to clear up the ice.
 The controller now displays the defrost symbol.
-When the coil temperature reaches 45°F or after 20 minutes of defrost, the unit will turn on again. - 2.
-Anti-condensation heaters on door frames work in conjunction with the compressor. - 3.
-The factory setting for temperature range is -7 to -3°F
+When the coil temperature reaches 45°F or after 20 minutes of defrost, the unit will turn on again.

+- 1. Anti-Condensation heaters on the door frames work in conjunction with the compressor. - 2.
+The factory setting of the temperature range is -7°F to -3°F